Matthijn/Moya/Readme.md

 Sometimes you want to sent a nested dictionary, which is also easy.
 Just use structs within your definition struct:

 ```
-// Define a struct to embed which should implement the Marker protocol (which is empty and is only used for reflection)
+// Define a struct to embed which should implement the NestedDictionary protocol (which is empty and is only used for reflection)
-struct Twitter: Marker
+struct Twitter: NestedDictionary
 {
 	let oAuthToken: String
 	let oAuthSecret: String
 }

-struct Authenticate: TargetType, ReflectingParameters
+struct Authenticate: TargetType, ReflectiveParameters
 {

 	let path = "/authenticate"